zhejianguk/FireGuard/README.md

-Artefact Evaluation for "FireGuard: A Generalized Microarchitecture for Fine-Grained Security Analysis on OoO Superscalar Cores", Submitted to DAC 2025.
+FireGuard: A Generalized Microarchitecture for Fine-Grained Security Analysis on OoO Superscalar Cores
 ==================================================

 This repository contains artefacts and workflows to reproduce experiments from the DAC 2025 submission 1436